 Words of comfort may be expressed by clicking “Guest Book” link.

-To send flowers to Kate's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Kate Anne Arroyo, please visit our floral store.